frankiecho/ILP-Intro/ilp-intro-slides.md

 }
 </style>

-Integer Linear Programming for Systematic Conservation Planning
+Integer Linear Programming for Spatial Conservation Planning
 ========================================================
 author: Frankie Cho
-date: 12 November 2021
+date: 15 August 2022
 autosize: true
-Sustainable Landscapes Group, UQ
+UQ CBCS

 What this skills training will be about
 ========================================================